jliberma/ocata-gpu/README.md

 ## Basic workflow
 1. Deploy undercloud and import overcloud servers to Ironic
 2. Configure server BIOS to support IOMMU and PCI passthrough
-3. Update puppet-nova to ocata stable
+3. Update puppet-nova to stable Ocata
 4. Deploy overcloud with templates that configure: iommu in grub, pci device aliases, pci device whitelist, and PciPassthrough filter enabled in nova.conf
 5. Create custom RHEL 7.4 image with kernel headers/devel and gcc
 6. Create custom Nova flavor with PCI device alias